OutSystems/docs-validation/style-guide/structure.md

 If you're introducing a cross-reference with "For more information..." phrasing, then you can do this by adding an "about..." phrase.

-**Recommended**: For more information about OAuth authentication and authorization, refer to
+**Yes**: For more information about OAuth authentication and authorization, refer to

 ##